w3c/permissions-ws-2018/cfp.md

 Attendance is free for all invited participants and is open to the public, whether or not W3C members.

-If you wish to express interest in attending, please fill out the registration form (<span class="todo">WBS to be done</span>.
-We want to fill the room with people with practical experience of both Web and VR technologies.
+If you wish to express interest in attending, please fill out the [registration form](https://docs.google.com/forms/d/1reKYi5jiVnl_x0QkhvOPcXrqRPHvVyJ07YN4a1zlyu0/edit).

 Because the venue has limited space, you must receive an acceptance email in order to attend.
 Also, be sure to keep an eye on [these important dates](#dates).

-As an alternative to the registration form, you are encouraged to submit a presentation topic in the form of a [position statement](#position-statements).
+In addition to the registration form, you are encouraged to submit a presentation topic in the form of a [position statement](#position-statements).

 Our aim is to get a diversity of attendees from a variety of industries and communities, including:

-> <span class="todo">A list of communities should appear here, e.g.,</span>
+* User researchers
+* Privacy researchers
+* Regulators / policymakers
+* Privacy advocates
+* Members and representatives of vulnerable groups including:
+> * Sufferers of domestic violence/abuse
+> * Dissidents
-> * Manga/cartoon content producers
+> * People with disabilities
-> * Reading systems
+> * People who use non-English UI languages
-> * Authoring tool providers
+> * Representatives of newcomers to the internet
-> * <span class="todo">etc.</span>
+> * Representatives of primarily low connectivity connections

 ## How can I suggest a presentation?
 {: #position-statements}